pboachie/ViralStoryGenerator/README.md

   - Added a new configuration class in `utils/config.py` to load environment variables from `.env`.
   - Updated `.env.sample` with parameters such as `HTTP_TIMEOUT` and `LLM_MAX_TOKENS`.

-- **CLI & Debugging:**
+- **API & HTTP Service:**
-  - Updated CLI behavior in `src/cli.py` to support processing source files and chunking via the LLM.
-  - Refined the launch configurations in `.vscode/launch.json` to point to the correct main script with optional arguments.
+  - Migrated from CLI-based to HTTP service architecture.
+  - Implemented REST API endpoints in `src/api.py` for story generation and retrieval.
+  - Added worker processes with Redis queue support in `src/api_worker.py`.

 - **Dependency Management:**
   - Pinned dependency versions in `setup.py` (e.g., `requests==2.32.3` and `python-dotenv==1.1.0`).